KirbyPhillips/Automated_Social_Media_Content_Performance_Analysis/README.md

 To complement the Power BI data model above, two database schema diagrams were created using dbdiagram.io to document the data structure at different stages of the pipeline.

-1. CSV Schema: shows the cleaned, analysis-ready dataset produced after Python EDA, with 38 columns grouped into 5 logical tables (posts, engagement, geo, clicks, and outlier flags).
+**1. CSV Schema:** shows the cleaned, analysis-ready dataset produced after Python EDA, with 38 columns grouped into 5 logical tables (posts, engagement, geo, clicks, and outlier flags).

 ![Alt text](images/CSVAnalyticalSchema.png)

-2. Power BI Star Schema: mirrors the actual Power BI data model, showing how fact_Posts connects to the 5 dimension tables via surrogate keys for efficient analytical reporting.
+**2. Power BI Star Schema:** mirrors the actual Power BI data model, showing how fact_Posts connects to the 5 dimension tables via surrogate keys for efficient analytical reporting.

 ![Alt text](images/SMPBDataModelv1.png)

 #### 3) Relationships
 This is a summary of the relationship cardinality: